juxhouse/bela-resources/Concepts.md

 A top-level element is an element that is not contained by any other.

-## Dependency
+## Dependencies

 Any element can depend on any other element.

 Dependencies are uniquely identified by the "from" and "to" elements, and an optional name.

-> [!IMPORTANT]
+#### Automatic Layout

-> If there is a dependency line from element A to element B, BELA will do automatic diagram layout to try and position A further up and B further down.
+When there is a dependency line from element A to element B, BELA will do automatic diagram layout to try and position A further up and B further down.
 When that is impossible (in the case of a dependency cycle, for example) the dependency line that is pointing upward will be displayed in red.

 #### Dataflow Direction